telerik/blazor-docs/knowledge-base/chart-responsive.md

 ### Sample Project

-You can find an example in the following sample project: [https://github.com/telerik/blazor-ui/tree/master/chart/responsive-chart](https://github.com/telerik/blazor-ui/tree/master/chart/responsive-chart)
+You can find an example in the [Responsive Chart GitHub project](https://github.com/telerik/blazor-ui/tree/master/chart/responsive-chart)

 The project is a Blazor Web App developed on the .NET 8 framework.
 It is created by following the [steps in the Telerik Blazor Web App (Tutorial)]({%slug getting-started/web-app%}).
 It features server interactive render mode and a global interactivity location.
 The sample project offers an exemplary project structure.
 While individual projects may vary, it's crucial to ensure that correct naming conventions and references are used.